 - MA in European Studies, University of Amsterdam

-- BDB qualification, Utrecht University of Applied Sciences.
+- BDB qualification, HU University of Applied Sciences Utrecht.